Online Jazz Piano lessons

 Sectional Practice and Integration

-Dylan taught 18 days ago
+Dylan taught about 1 month ago

 The Tutor and Student reviewed piano warm-up exercises, practiced scale application over blues chords, and explored shell voicings.
 They also began working on a specific musical piece, focusing on hand coordination, rhythmic accuracy, and the use of the sustain pedal.
 The Tutor will send sheet music and fingerings for the piece.